 Aeration is the process of making holes throughout your lawn by pulling small soil plugs (called “cores”) with a special machine called a core aerator.
 By doing this, it allows more oxygen, water, and nutrients to penetrate deep into the soil and down to the root zone.
 That’s important because it creates a more favorable environment for the root system to grow and healthier roots add up to a healthier lawn.

-When having a professional lawn aerating service in Allentown, Bethlehem, or Easton, PA performed, it is typically coupled with overseeding, which is the process of putting seed down.
+When having a professional lawn aeration performed, it is typically coupled with overseeding, which is the process of putting seed down.
 This is beneficial at the time of aeration as the cores created throughout the yard will allow for better seed-to-soil contact.
 In other words, the seeds fall into the holes and they’ll have a better chance for germination.

 Does Aeration and Overseeding Work?

 While the idea behind aeration might sound like it makes sense to you, you might be wondering does it really work?
-Will putting all those holes throughout your yard actually make a difference in how your lawn looks?
+Will putting all those holes throughout your lawn actually make a difference in how your grass looks?

-Without a doubt, the answer is yes.
-The best case-and-point we can provide is a recent job we completed for our commercial client, ArtsQuest, which puts on Musikfest every August.
+Without a doubt, the answer is yes, lawn aeration and overseeding does work.
+The best case-and-point we can provide is a job we completed for our commercial client, ArtsQuest, which puts on Musikfest every August.
 Musikfest is a Lehigh Valley staple and it attracts thousands.
 In fact, Musikfest 2017 set a new attendance record with 1,196,000 attendees to the event (up 25 percent from 2016).
 Simply put, it’s a lot of people!
 And when all of those people, as well as vendors, equipment, and vehicles, trample through the grass for 10 days, it’s probably no surprise that the grass is going to be destroyed.